Sooty albatross: Behavior and ecology

 The sooty albatross is a marine bird that spends more of its non-breeding life over the ocean.
 When breeding, it will return to land and continue to breed there for life.
 Below is a closer look into the feeding and reproductive habits of the sooty albatross.

+Sooty albatrosses build their nests on ledges of coastal and inland cliffs.
+They typically breed in groups of 5-60 nests but can live in solidarity.
+They return to their breeding grounds in mid-July to early September, making them biennial breeders.
+Sooty Albatross colonies can be marked by their distinctive sky calls, which are loud and repeating pee-oo’s.
+This bird species is also distinctive in its synchronized flight patterns, in which they switch flight patterns and angles during active flight so that the birds may fly in unison.
+The Sooty Albatross displays complex social and mating behaviors that are described as the 15 signs.
+This guide records Albatross behaviors, including brief first encounters, prolonged encounters, and bonding behaviors that occur throughout several months when the Sooty Albatrosses are courting.
+Sooty Albatrosses are shy in their interactions, typically feeding in solitude at sea, but have been seen associating with yellow-nosed mollymawks and whales.
+This bird species forages during the daytime, with peak feeding activity being 3 hours before dusk.

 Feeding

 The sooty albatross feeds almost exclusively by surface-seizing, a method that requires little to no submersion.
 Their diet consists of cephalopods (mainly squid), fish, other seabirds, crustaceans, and carrion.
 They are not known to deep dive, but instead scavenge at the surface of the ocean for already-deceased and floating prey, especially squid.
 Although cephalopods consistently make up the bulk of their diet, the proportion of each constituent varies with location of feeding, relative abundance of prey, and time of year.